Everything-Explained/web-client/au/src/views/home/faqdata/what is abuse.md

 # what is abuse

-Abuse is similar, but **not** the same as a down-vote. _Down-voting_ in most systems is a way for a user to express their general dislike for a message, warranted or unwarranted. **Abuse** however, means a user has knowingly ignored the site rules and/or is abusing other users on the site.
-Giving an abuse modifier is not to be taken lightly and as such, will require users to input a small message as to why they are assigning abuse.
+Abuse is similar, but **not** the same as a down-vote. _Down-voting_ in most systems is a way for a user to express their general dislike for a message, warranted or unwarranted. **Abuse** however, means a _user has knowingly ignored the site rules and/or is abusing other users on the site_.
+Giving an abuse modifier is **not to be taken lightly** and as such, will require users to input a small message as to why they are assigning abuse.

-- Unlocked when a user is at least the [level] of _Engaged_
-- May only be applied _once per 72 hours_ per user
+##### WIP : This feature is currently not available

 [level]:#/faq/level